Five Important Proposed Changes to the FMCSA HOS Rule You Should Be Aware Of

 According to the Federal Motor Carrier Safety Administration (FMCSA), the proposed modifications are as such:

-The Agency proposes a change the short-haul exception available to certain commercial drivers by lengthening the drivers’ maximum on‑duty period from 12 to 14 hours and extending the distance limit within which the driver may operate from 100 air miles to 150 air miles.
+• The Agency proposes changing the short-haul exception available to certain commercial drivers by lengthening the drivers’ maximum on‑duty period from 12 to 14 hours and extending the distance limit from 100 air miles to 150 air miles.

-The Agency proposes to modify the adverse driving conditions exception by extending by 2 hours the maximum window during which driving is permitted.
+• The Agency proposes to modify the adverse driving conditions exception by extending the maximum window during which driving is permitted by 2 hours.

-The Agency proposes to allow one off-duty break of at least 30 minutes, but not more than 3 hours, that would pause a truck driver’s 14-hour driving window, provided the driver takes 10 consecutive hours off-duty at the end of the work shift.
+• The Agency proposes to allow one off-duty break of at least 30 minutes, but not more than 3 hours, which would pause a truck driver’s 14-hour driving window provided the driver takes 10 consecutive hours off-duty at the end of the work shift.

 How DISA Can Help